 Benefits of Grapes

-Constipation is infrequent bowel movement or the difficulty in passing stool.
+Scientific View: Constipation is infrequent bowel movement or difficulty in passing stool.
 Constipation is generally described as having less than three bowel movements a week.
-According to scientific studies, grapes are quite helpful in relieving an individual from constipation.
-Its organic acid, sugar, and cellulose in the fruit provide us its laxative properties.
+According to scientific studies, grapes are quite helpful in relieving individual constipation.
+Its organic acid, sugar, and cellulose in the fruit provide us with its laxative properties.
 Grapes are also believed to cure chronic constipation by toning up intestinal muscles and the stomach.
-Grapes are also quite high in insoluble fiber, which helps clean the system.
+Grapes are also quite high in insoluble fibre, which helps clean the system.

-According to Ayurveda, constipation is caused due to a disrupted vata dosha.
+Ayurvedic View: According to Ayurveda, constipation is caused due to a disrupted Vata dosha.
 This can have various reasons like following an unhealthy lifestyle or eating an excessive amount of junk food, excess consumption of tea or coffee and improper sleep pattern, stress, and depression.
-All these factors greatly disrupt the vata dosha in the large intestine and cause constipation.
-Grapes help in managing constipation because of its vata balancing and sara, which is the mobility properties.
-Grapes increase the smoothness in the intestines and help in the easy expulsion of stool from the body.
+All these factors greatly disrupt the Vata dosha in the large intestine and cause constipation.
+Grapes help in managing constipation because of their Vata balancing and sara, which is the mobility properties.
+Grapes increase the smoothness of the intestines and help in the easy expulsion of stool from the body.

-Grapes contain fiber and potassium, which both contribute greatly to the health of the heart.
+Scientific View: Grapes contain fibre and potassium, which both contribute greatly to the health of the heart.
 The polyphenols that exist in the grapes, such as resveratrol, are thought to have antioxidant, lipid-lowering, and anti-inflammatory actions, which might reduce the risk of heart-related problems like cardiovascular disease.
 Grapes can help prevent the building up of platelet and reduce blood pressure and the risk of irregular heart rhythms.

-According to Ayurveda, grapes help manage heart disease because this fruit can prevent the damage of coronary endothelial cells.
-This happens mainly because of the grape's potent antioxidant property.
+Ayurvedic View: According to Ayurveda, grapes help manage heart disease because this fruit can prevent damage of coronary endothelial cells.
+This happens mainly because of the grape's potent antioxidant properties.
 It can also increase the level of nitric oxide and help in the relaxation of blood vessels.
-Grapes also help in controlling blood pressure and greatly reduce the risk of heart diseases.
+Grapes also help in controlling blood pressure and greatly reduce the risk of heart disease.